-How to Gain 20 Pounds of Muscle in 3 Months
+Can You Gain 20 Pounds of Muscle in Three Months?

 Gaining 20 pounds of muscle in three months is possible, but takes meticulous planning and nutrition.
-In fact, Jonathan Lawson was able to gain 20 pounds of muscle and lose body fat at the same time in only 10 weeks, as documented by the recently republished book "The Xtraordinary Size Surge Workout."
+In fact, strongman Jonathan Lawson was able to gain 20 pounds of muscle and lose body fat at the same time in only 10 weeks.
 Not only is it possible, but you can do it without the use of steroids or supplements.
-Follow the guidelines below and add a few natural supplements to gain 20 pounds or more in less than three months.
+You'll be working hard in the strength room and eating a clean diet.

 Step 1

-Do three full body workouts per week, focusing on the compound mass movements for each muscle group.
+Perform three full-body workouts per week, focusing on the compound mass movements for each muscle group.
 For example, train Monday, Wednesday and Friday.
 Use bench presses for the chest, lat pulldowns for the back, upright rows for the shoulders, decline close-grip bench presses for triceps, barbell curls for biceps and squats and deadlifts for the legs.

 Step 2